Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 It’s important to try to avoid using a trademarked name in your domain if you can.

-Avoid choosing the same name as another business that’s in the same industry as you.
+Avoid choosing the same domain name as another business that’s in the same industry as you.

 It’s likely fine to create a Hawk Landscaping domain name even if there is a Hawk Marketing company already, but you would run into issues if there’s an existing Hawk Landscaping company with a website.